m0javad/Improved-Discrete-Laying-Chicken-Algorithm/README.md

 benchmark datasets with three different evaluation metrics.
 The experimental results demonstrate the proposed algorithm's effectiveness compared to the existing one.
-/n
-We complete the code after the publication of the Article